jirachixu/cs-180-project/README.md

 ## Submission
 Phase 1 was submitted by Jared Bright on Brightspace on 04/01/2024.
-Phase 2 was submitted by Jared Bright on Brightspace on 04/15/2024.
+Phase 2 was submitted by Caasi Boakye on Brightspace on 04/15/2024.

 ## Server-Side Classes